Meeting Location: Community Reach Center

 Tuesday, May 29th: Last day to change affiliation or become unaffiliated to receive your desired primary ballot.

-Monday, June 4th: Earliest day your primary ballot might be mailed to you.
+Monday, June 4th: First day you might receive your primary ballot in the mail.

 Monday, June 18th: Last day to register to vote and still receive a primary ballot in the mail.